 Female Use-of-Force: Violating Gender Stereotypes

 Gender stereotypes might bias how viewers interpret video evidence of police use-of-force for female versus male officers.
-Women made up only 16% of all federal sworn law enforcement officers in 2008 (Bureau of Justice Statistics, 2010) and there is some evidence that female officers are actually less likely to use force relative to male officers (e.g., Garner, Maxwell, & Heraux, 2002; Hoffman & Hickey, 2005; Shuck & Rabe-Hemp, 2007).
+Women made up only 16% of all federal sworn law enforcement officers in 2008 (Bureau of Justice Statistics, 2010) and there is some evidence that female officers are actually less likely to use force relative to male officers (e.g., Garner, Maxwell, & Heraux, 2002; Hoffman & Hickey, 2005; Schuck & Rabe-Hemp, 2007).
 Thus, seeing a female officer in general—and especially one who uses force—is, in reality, a relatively rarer sight than a male officer using force.
 Correlational research has demonstrated that people perceive female officers differently than male officers along gender stereotypical lines.
 While attending a police academy, male (but not female) recruits perceived female recruits to be inferior despite relatively equal performance evaluations (Charles, 1981).
 A sample of prisoners perceived female correction officers to be more professional than male officers because they were able to keep calm in difficult situations (Boyd & Grant, 2005).

 In addition to being underrepresented, female officers must navigate a world in which many behaviors required for police officers to be effective at their job are stereotypically considered to be traditionally male traits and behaviors.
-For example, people hold both descriptive stereotypes (i.e., stereotypes that describe what men and women are typically like) and prescriptive stereotypes (i.e., stereotypes that describe how men and women “should” behave) (Burgess & Borgida, 1999; Eagly & Karau, 2002; Gill, 2004; Heilman, 2001; Rudman & Glick, 2001).
+For example, people hold both descriptive stereotypes (i.e., stereotypes that describe what men and women are typically like) and prescriptive stereotypes (i.e., stereotypes that describe how men and women “should” behave) (Burgess & Borgida, 1999; Heilman, 2001; Rudman & Glick, 2001).
 Much research has identified a prescriptive gender stereotype that men should be agentic, aggressive, assertive, dominant, decisive and to act as a leader, while women should be kind, communal, gentle, emotional, polite, patient and to express only tender feelings (e.g., Koenig, Eagly, Mitchell, & Ristikari, 2011; Prentice & Carranza, 2002; Ruble, 1983).
 While men are expected to express anger, women are not—they are instead stereotyped as more likely to express less dominant and aggressive emotions like fear and empathy (e.g., Fabes & Martin, 1991; Salerno, Peter-Hagene, & Jay, 2017).
 Women are also stereotyped as having less authority and being less agentic than men and experience backlash for violating such stereotypes in organizational settings (Rudman & Phelan, 2008)—especially those that are male-dominated professions, like the military (Eagly & Karau, 2002).

 Prescriptive stereotypes are particularly insidious for women in the workplace.
 Even if a woman can demonstrate that descriptive stereotypes are not accurate by being competent or being a tough and aggressive police officer, doing so can still violate prescriptive stereotypes about how women should be.
 Indeed, prescriptive stereotypes have been shown to predict gender bias in evaluations of job applicants—even in the face of disconfirming information—while descriptive stereotypes do not (Gill, 2004).
 A female officer who is aggressive and exerts physical force would be violating prescriptive gender stereotypes.